 Important Craps Rules

-- Setting the Target: If any other number comes up on the dice, that number becomes what’s known as the point.
-The shooter will keep rolling the dice, and their goal now is to roll this point number again before they roll a 7.
+If the shooter rolls any other number, that number becomes the point.
+The shooter’s goal is to roll the point again before a 7.

 Betting Options